thriveweb/glass/content/pages/home.md

 subTitle: Welcome To
 title: Gold Coast Model & Talent Agency
 content: >-
   A boutique modeling and talent agency based on the Gold Coast, Australia.
   Providing professional talent of all ages.
-buttonText: See our Models
+buttonText: See Our Talent
 buttonUrl: models/women
 gallery:
   galleryImages: